Starcounter/Docs/docs/database-processes.md

 Starcounter database is identified by it's physical location and Starcounter version which attempts to access it.

-For example, attempting to start a database located at `/home/databases/TestDatabase` with Starcounter version `3.0.0-00001` do the following:
+For example, attempting to start a database located at `/home/databases/TestDatabase` with Starcounter version `3.0.0-00001` will do the following:

 - Calculate database identification: `Starcounter-3.0.0-00001-/home/databases/TestDatabase`.
 - Check if there is a running `scdata` process associated with this database identification.
 - If no: spin up a new `scdata` process.
-This will fail if there is another version of `scdata` process is already running for this database.
+This will fail if there is another version of `scdata` process already running for this database.
 - Communicate with the `scdata` process.

 **Notes:**

 Database path is case sensitive even on the case insensitive operating systems (Windows).
-Attempt to establish multiple connections to the same database using different path casing `C:\Databases\TestDatabase` and `c:\databases\testdatabase` will fail.
+Attempt to establish multiple connections to the same database using different path casing, like `C:\Databases\TestDatabase` and `c:\databases\testdatabase`, will fail.

 Starcounter identifies database by the provided path, not by its physical location.
 Attempt to establish multiple connections to the same database using different paths will fail.